RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel algorithm named Robust decentralized learning with consensus gradient descent (RESIST) and it is designed to solve optimization/machine learning problems with the dataset distributed among the network.
-We provided its algorithmic convergence rate along with statistical convergence rate in three main types of loss functions, including strongly-convex, P{\L} and smooth nonconvex loss functions.
-To our best knowledge, it is the first work that formally introduces the Man-in-the-middle attacks in decentralized optimization problems coped with algorithmic convergence guarantee and statistical learning in strongly convex, P{\L}, and smooth nonconvex settings.
-Numerical experiments are also being provided to emphasize the algorithm's usefulness in real-life datasets such as MNIST and CIFAR-10 with different choices of algorithm design parameters.
-Other directions include dealing with the non-i.i.d. of the dataset, asynchronous communication protocol, improving the convergence rate/statistical learning rate and the analysis of other popular screening methods in the decentralized literate will remain in our future works.
+In this work, we introduced a novel algorithm termed Robust dEcentralized learning with conSensus gradIent deScenT (RESIST), designed to solve optimization and machine learning problems with data distributed across a decentralized communication network.
+We established algorithmic convergence guarantees that explicitly account for data heterogeneity across nodes, together with statistical learning guarantees under three classes of loss functions: strongly convex, P{\L}, and smooth nonconvex objectives.
+To the best of our knowledge, this is the first work to formally model Man-in-the-middle (MITM) attacks in decentralized optimization while providing rigorous convergence guarantees in strongly convex, P{\L}, and smooth nonconvex settings.
+Numerical experiments on MNIST and CIFAR-10 further demonstrate the robustness of RESIST under varying attack budgets, communication frequencies, screening rules, network sizes, and attack strategies. \looseness=-1